 You want the buyer to imagine themselves living in your home.
 Remove family pictures from the walls so they don’t feel they are invading someone else’s home.
 Make sure the home is spotless and tidy.
 Nobody likes clutter, so get rid of extra items that you might find cozy, but the buyer might find cluttering.

 Never, ever be home for a showing.
 Make sure your kids are not home from school hanging out in the bedroom.
 You want your buyers to feel comfortable walking around, not pressed because they are taking up someone else’s time and space.
 Give them all the time they need to see your home, especially if they are there for a second showing.

 Now is not the time to worry about your utility bill.
 You want your guests to feel welcome and comfortable.
 If it’s cold enough to wear a sweater, turn up the heat!
 If it is warm outside, turn on the A/C. You want your buyer to linger at your home, enjoying their visit.
 They can’t do this if they are freezing or perspiring.

-TIP: If possibly, warm or cool your house 1-2 degrees above or below normal right before the showing.
+TIP: If possible, warm or cool your house 1-2 degrees above or below normal right before the showing.
 This way the HVAC unit is not running while the buyers are visiting.
 Some HVAC units are noisy!

 Create a Mood

 You want to create a mood of comfortable ambiance in your home.
 Play soft background music.
 LIght a fire in the fireplace if appropriate.
 Place champagne glasses on a table.
 Place fresh flowers on the counter and fresh fruit in a fruit bowl.
 Have a plate of fresh baked cookies available for your guests, along with a note to help themselves.
 You want buyers to feel at home in your home.

 TIP: If you leave food, don’t forget paper plates, cups, and utensils, if needed.
 And leave a waste receptacle out in plain sight.